A step-by-step guide for conducting better product discovery

 - Nail down the problem: Aim to nail down one sentence that covers the entire problem you are trying to solve.
 This helps you communicate clearly to your team and aligns them around a common cause.
 If you formulate the problem loosely, it will be difficult to keep everyone focused.

-- Validate the problem: Make sure that you are actually working on problems that need be solved.
+- Validate the problem: Make sure that you are actually working on problems that need to be solved.
 How big is the pain that your users are experiencing?
 How much value will tackling the pain truly add?

 To clearly define problems, many product teams employ journey mapping, dive into the Five Whys or other similar techniques, or conduct a SWOT analysis.